vkilzold/StockScale/README.md

 Download your StockScale Setup Here
 -------------------------------------
 // Download the setup files
-// Place it inside a folder
+// Place them inside a folder
 // Run either of the setup application
-// and finish the installation
+# Finish the installation
 -------------------------------------
 for more infos
 pls contact us tru: